drjuls/AMBiT/INSTALL.md

 - `USE_MPI`: toggle whether to use MPI parallelism
 - `USE_MKL`: toggle whether to use MKL for linear algebra operations
 - `MKL_INTERFACE_FULL`: MKL library interface to link against (see below for more details)
+- `MKL_THREADING`: backend library to use for multithreaded linear algebra operations (see below for more details)
 - `MKL_MPI`: choice of MPI library to use for MKL (must be the same as used by AMBiT)
 - `CMAKE_BUILD_TYPE`: toggle whether to build an optimised (`CMAKE_BUILD_TYPE=Release`, the default) or debug (`CMAKE_BUILD_TYPE=Debug`) binary